LayerManager/layman/doc/rest.md

 - *description*
    - by default it is empty string
 - *crs*, string, e.g. `EPSG:3857`, supported EPSG codes are defined by [LAYMAN_INPUT_SRS_LIST](./env-settings.md#LAYMAN_INPUT_SRS_LIST)
+   - supported only for layers with file source
    - CRS of the file
    - by default it is read/guessed from input file
 - *style*, style file